-Prosecutors ask 10 year sentence for former Russian economic minister Ulyukayev
+Prosecutors ask 10-year sentence for former Russian Economy Minister Ulyukayev

-On top of the prison sentence and fine the prosecutor also asked the court to ban the ex-minister from assuming a high official post for 10 years after he serves his sentence, as well as stripping him of his state service rank and honors.
+On top of the prison sentence and fine, the prosecutor asked the court to ban the ex-minister from assuming a senior official post for 10 years after he serves his sentence, as well as stripping him of his state service rank and honors.

 “Ulyukayev decided to use his power for personal enrichment.
 The motive behind his crime was greed.
 At the same time, Ulyukayev did not want for anything – he was enjoying a truly lavish lifestyle,” TASS quoted the prosecutor as saying on Monday.